The Confident Eater

 Feed like you read™

-It all started way back, when worked with a lovely family where some things were going well, and others were a bit of a disaster.
+It started way back, when worked with a lovely family where some things were going well, and others were a bit of a disaster.

 Mum had done an excellent job of providing nutritious food for her son, but mealtimes were really stressful for all of them.